JonathanBowker/pseudonymisation-as-a-service/README.md

 **Advanced Analytica can provide practical guidance to data controllers and processors with regard to the assessment of the risk, while advising on best practice in the field of pseudonymisation.**

-# 1. INTRODUCTION TO OUR SERVICE
+# 1. INTRODUCTION TO THE PSEUDONYMISATION SERVICE

 ## 1.1 BACKGROUND
 Pseudonymisation is a well-known de-identification process that has gained additional attention following the adoption of EU and UK GDPR, where it is referenced as both a security and data protection by design mechanism. **In addition, in the GDPR context, pseudonymisation can motivate the relaxation, to a certain degree, of data controllers’ legal obligations if properly applied.**

 ## 1.2 SCOPE AND OBJECTIVES

-The overall scope of our services is to provide guidance and provide advise for best practices on the technical implementation of data pseudonymisation.
+The overall scope of our service is to provide guidance and advise for best practices on the technical implementation of data pseudonymisation.

 More specifically, the objectives of the report are as follows:
   - Discuss different pseudonymisation scenarios and relevant actors involved.